 Linux extended attributes protect files from accidental or malicious changes, and the security features are easy to set with a few commands.

 In Unix's early days, security was three permissions assigned to the user, group and other entities.
-As Linux replaced Unix
+As Linux replaced Unix and data security gained importance, Linux extended attributes were created.

 The most important difference between permissions and attributes is that attributes don't depend on a user account.
 For that reason, changes made to them apply to all users, even root.
 You can use attributes to protect files from being deleted or modified by accident.